chalonga/modes.sh/README.md

 # modes.sh
 ## Manage bash/zsh resource files as separate modes of operation.

 Useful for managing aliases and/or environments.
 Currently loading another mode once a mode is loaded only resets aliases.
+This can be used for managing aliases, PATH, misc global vars or whatever into seperate modes or projects.
+Super simple, it's just short cut commands for source, cat, vi, the script file.

+## Install
+Download modes.sh and "source" from whatever .profile or just use as .profile, .bash_profile etc..

 ## Create anaconda mode
 ```